naninovel/docs/docs/guide/characters.md

 When `Has Name` is disabled, neither display name, nor character ID will be displayed in the printer UI.
 This is useful for [narrator characters](/guide/characters#narrator-characters), which could have a [linked printer](/guide/characters#linked-printer), but their ID shouldn't be displayed.

-::: tip
+## Name Labels

-In case you want to change name of the actor for a few lines or make multiple actors authors of the same line, it's not practical to use display name.
-In this case, consider using `as` parameter of the [@print] command:
+While display names discussed above are recommended in most cases, sometimes you may want to change name of the actor for a few lines or make multiple actors authors of the same line.
+Setting up a dedicated actor or variable display name for each such occurrence would be impractical.
+Instead, consider using `as` parameter of the [@print] command:

 ```nani
 ; Even though "Kohaku" character may have custom display name